Paddleboarding is one of the most fun ways to get out, be active, and enjoy an afternoon on the water.

 Each of the beaches offers something different, and all three are accessible from your paddleboard or by taking a short hike in the park.

 Big Beach is most popular for bodyboarding, while Little Beach is smaller and offers calm waters ideal for paddleboarding.
 Paddle north, and you’ll find the black sands of Naupaka Beach, which is a serene place to relax after an afternoon of paddling.
+Want to visit the other black sand beaches in Hawaii?
+Our handy guide will tell you everything you need to know!

 Nestled along the shoreline of Maalaea Bay, Kihei is a large town that offers plenty of fun in the sun, beachfront dining, resorts, and much more.